damolinx/vscode-bookmarks/README.md

 ## Bookmark
 A *bookmark* is a reference to a document that is saved in the context of the current workspace (`Workspace`), or independent from it (`Global`).
 Full `URI`s are kept around but the UI will adjust how they are displayed, calculating a relative path based on current workspace.

-## Bookmars View
+## Bookmarks View
 The `Bookmarks` View is the main UI component for this extension.
-It shows lists all your bookmarks in two different sections: `Global` includes bookmarks that will be displayed in VSCode windows, and `Workspace`, which shows bookmarks associated with currently opened workspace, if any.
+It lists all your bookmarks in two different sections: `Global` includes bookmarks that will be displayed in all VSCode windows, and `Workspace`, which shows bookmarks associated with currently opened workspace, if any.
 You can change the display mode for the tree:
 - `Name`: shows the file name and target line number.
 A path hint is shown as description.
 - `Path`: shows the file path relative the currently opened workspace The associated line number is shown as description.